LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

   * One Interface Endpoint per AZ.
   * Interface Endpoints are also called PrivateLinks
   * Interface EndPoint can be used not only for interacting with AWS resources but also for interacting with your own services.

+Interface - Create an interface endpoint to send traffic to endpoint services that use a Network Load Balancer to distribute traffic.
+Traffic destined for the endpoint service is resolved using DNS.

+GatewayLoadBalancer - Create a Gateway Load Balancer endpoint to send traffic to a fleet of virtual appliances using private IP addresses.
+You route traffic from your VPC to the Gateway Load Balancer endpoint using route tables.
+The Gateway Load Balancer distributes traffic to the virtual appliances and can scale with demand.

+Gateway - Create a gateway endpoint to send traffic to Amazon S3 or DynamoDB using private IP addresses.
+You route traffic from your VPC to the gateway endpoint using route tables.
+Gateway endpoints do not enable AWS PrivateLink.

+With a DNS public hosted zone, the records specify how to route traffic on the internet.
+With a DNS private hosted zone, the records specify how to route traffic in your VPCs.

 Availability Zone and Availability Zone ID \
 Scenario: SQS in AZ us-east-1.
 Interface Endpoint in us-east1 and use-east-2 to map to SQS.
 But us-east-1 used by SQS(AWS account) may logically map to a different zone.
 Use Availability Zone ID instead.